harryman13/IRELIA/README.md

 # Sources
 Portal from [rrcaseyr](https://opengameart.org/users/rrcaseyr) on opengameart.org

-Most Levels and Enemies from [ansimuz](https://ansimuz.itch.io/sideview-sci-fi) on their itch.io page.
+Levels and Enemies from [ansimuz](https://ansimuz.itch.io/sideview-sci-fi) on their itch.io page.

+Enemy shooting sound from [dklon](https://opengameart.org/users/dklon) on opengameart.org

-Sounds from
+Other sounds from zapsplat.com

 # Names
 Harrison Lee